myllynen/rhel-troubleshooting-guide/README.md

 to buffering and caching the kernel will automatically and transparently free up some previously used buffer/cache memory for applications.
-Thus there should be no efforts by administrators to avoid kernel buffering and caching.
+Thus there should be no efforts by administrators to avoid kernel buffering and caching altogether.

 For some related details, see
 https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773.

-While buffering and caching is a good thing swapping often is not and extreme swapping can render a system almost completely unresponsive.
+While buffering and caching is a good thing swapping constant is not and extreme swapping can render the system almost completely unresponsive.
-However, the most important swapping metric is swapping activity, that is, how much pages are being swapped in and out, not the plain amount of swap currently in use.
-There might be a portion of swap in use at any given time but if there is no constant swapping activity then this swap usage is a merely a sign that there has been a memory pressure situation in the past and the kernel has swapped out some idle pages/processes to make room for actively running applications.
+The most important swapping metric is swapping activity, that is, how much pages are being swapped in and out, not the plain amount of swap currently in use.
+There might be a portion of swap in use at any given time but if there is no constant swapping activity then this swap usage is a merely a sign that there has been a memory pressure situation in the past and the kernel has swapped out some idle pages/processes to make room for actively running applications or perhaps for buffering and caching.
 Since all modern operating systems use demand paging the swapped out pages are not proactively swapped back in until there is a real need for them so swap may remain long used after a memory pressure situation.

 Use `pmrep :sar-W` (with PCP) or `sar -W 1` (with sysstat) to monitor swapping activity on a system.